How a KY-038 Sound Sensor works and how to Interface it with ESP32?

 #define PIN_LOUD 26

-Next, we have our setup() function, in the setup function, we set all the required pins as input and output.
-And we also set the LED pins to low and initialize the serial.
-Finally, in the setup function, we initialize the display and set it to low.
+Next, we have our setup() function.
+In the setup function, we set all the required pins as input and output.
+And we also set the LED pins to low and initialise the serial.
+Finally, in the setup function, we initialise the display and set it to low.

 void setup(){